Constituent Cortes of 1820: Divergence between Portugal and Brazil

 In August 1821 the Cortes discussing a series of administrative measures to reorganize institutional power.
 Among other reforms the Cortes suppressed Brazil’s existing provincial governments and courts, and demanded the immediate return of the Prince Regent Dom Pedro to Lisbon.
 These discussions began before the Brazilian representatives arrived on August 29 and marked the beginning of a policy of confrontation between Lisbon and the regency of Dom Pedro.
 In addition trade relations between Brazil and Portugal became a point of divergence between deputies of the two kingdoms.
 To reconcile the different positions, in March 1822, a special commission of six Brazilian and six Portuguese representatives was established.

-The Brazilian representatives wanted a dual monarchy with Portugal and Brazil as federated elements within a single empire, while the Portuguese representatives wanted a unitary state.
+The Brazilian representatives wanted to continue the pre-revolutionary system of a dual monarchy, with Portugal and Brazil as federated elements within a single empire, while the Portuguese representatives wanted a unitary state.
 The polarization between the two increased tension in the provinces, especially from January 1822 when Dom Pedro decided to stay in Brazil.
 On 4 May a decree of Dom Pedro established that no decision of the Cortes could be applied in Brazil without his assent.
 On September 23 and 24, the Political Constitution of the Portuguese Monarchy was signed by 39 of the 46 Brazilian deputies in office.